dimi-fn/Various-Data-Science-Scripts/Web Development/TDD/README.md

         server.listen(3000, () => console.log("Express Server starting on port 3000"));

  * `node index.js` to run the server
-    * "message: express server starting on port 3000" should be displayed on terminal
+    * message: "Express Server starting on port 3000" should be displayed on terminal
     * it can be accessed via browser at localhost:3000

 * to run tests on the server: